 Editor: change the text as below, page 245, line 20, [2]

 The EDMG-Header-A field carries information required to interpret EDMG PPDUs.
-The definition of the EDMG-Header-A is the same for EDMG SC mode and EDMG OFDM mode PPDU, but are different than the definition for EDMG control mode PPDUs.
+The definition of the EDMG-Header-A is the same for EDMG SC mode and EDMG OFDM mode PPDU, but is different from the definition for EDMG control mode PPDU.

 CID 2082